Repairing DoS Vulnerability of Real-World Regexes: Repair Algorithm

-The rules are similar to the corresponding rules defining the formal semantics of regular expressions shown in Fig.~\ref{fig:semanticsv}, and they mimic the behavior of the backtracking matching algorithm.
-The key difference is the rule (\textsc{Hole}) for processing holes.
-Given the current accumulated constraint $\phi$, the rule adds appropriate constraints asserting that the character $w[p]$ has to be included or not included in the set of characters that replaces the hole by conjoining $v_i^w[p]$ to $\phi$ for the success case, and conjoining $\neg v_i^w[p]$ to $\phi$ for the failure case.
+Thanks to our rigorous formalization of the matching relation (cf.~Section~\ref{subsec:formalsemantics}), the constraint generation rules follow the corresponding rules of the matching relation and are almost straightforward.
+The main difference is the rule (\textsc{Hole}) for processing holes.
+The rule adds constraints to assert that the character $w[p]$ has to be included or not included in the set of characters that replaces the hole by conjoining $v_i^{w[p]}$ to the accumulated constraint $\phi$ for the success case, and conjoining $\neg v_i^{w[p]}$ to $\phi$ for the failure case.